-The Future of Technology: Developing and Deploying Disruptive Technologies at Scale Sustaining and properly allocating investments in R&D while removing barriers to commercialization of disruptive technologies Reinforcing U.S. innovation leadership through national domestic strategies and international technology statecraft Bolstering the security, resiliency, and reliability of critical supply chains Leveraging cross-disciplinary partnerships to harness the convergence of disruptive technologies The Future of Place-Based Innovation: Broadening the Innovation Ecosystem Establishing regional and national strategies to coordinate and support specialized regional innovation hubs Investing in expansion and retention of the local talent base Promoting inclusive growth and innovation in regional hubs Strengthening local innovation ecosystems by enhancing digital infrastructure and local financing
+The Future of Sustainability: Accelerating Innovation in Clean Energy Technology The Future of Technology: Developing and Deploying Disruptive Technologies at Scale Boosting investment in development and deployment of promising clean energy technologies Modernizing the U.S. power grid to enable the clean energy transition Establishing a supportive domestic policy ecosystem to foster clean energy innovation Engaging proactively on the international stage to address trade issues and reinforce global competitiveness in clean energy Sustaining and properly allocating investments in R&amp;D while removing barriers to commercialization of disruptive technologies Reinforcing U.S. innovation leadership through national domestic strategies and international technology statecraft Bolstering the security, resiliency, and reliability of critical supply chains Leveraging cross-disciplinary partnerships to harness the convergence of disruptive technologies The Future of Work: Developing, Supporting, and Expanding the Modern Innovation Workforce in an Era of Creative Destruction The Future of Place-Based Innovation: Broadening the Innovation Ecosystem Revitalizing U.S. education and training systems to foster a high-skilled future workforce Leveraging telework capabilities, digitalization, and emerging technologies to augment conventional work Navigating workforce challenges and opportunities created by increased automation Adapting to rapid labor force shifts and new models of work organization Expanding efforts to increase diversity and inclusion in the innovation workforce Establishing regional and national strategies to coordinate and support specialized regional innovation hubs Investing in expansion and retention of the local talent base Promoting inclusive growth and innovation in regional hubs Strengthening local innovation ecosystems by enhancing digital infrastructure and local financing